-If you’re self-employed, you may be weighing the SEP IRA vs. Roth IRA decision.
+If you’re self-employed, you may be weighing the pros and cons of SEP IRAs and Roth IRAs.
 Both are tax-advantaged savings vehicles that provide particular benefits.
 But before we explore those and compare them, it’s necessary to unpack who can invest in each and what the contribution limits are so you can make the best choice for your needs.
-Of course, you can always find a financial advisor to help you invest in a retirement plan that’s right for you.
+Of course, you can always find a financial advisor to help you invest in a retirement plan instead.

 A Roth IRA is a retirement-savings plan that allows you to invest with after-tax dollars.
 This means you pay income taxes on the money going in.
 However, you won’t face any taxes on eligible withdrawals.
 You can begin taking tax-free distributions once you reach age 59.5 as long as you’ve had your Roth IRA open for at least five years.